Junpapadiamond/5-final-team-ez-squad-5-0/README.md

 - **Shared Calendar**: Coordinate events and activities together
 - **Partner Connection**: Simple system to connect with your significant other
 - **Quiz**: Partner-synchronised compatibility sessions with live scoring
+- **Agent Suggestions**: Personalized prompts and drafts that proactively keep the conversation going
 - **Daily Questions**: Answer daily prompts to share with your partner
 - **Settings Management**: Customize notifications and account preferences